Mihai Eminescu, a sober soul

 The future and the past

-I’m a two-girl tab,
+I’m a two-sided person,

 See the beginning at the end

-Who knows how to teach them;
+Who knows how to learn them;

-Everything that was or will be
+Everything that has been or will be

 Currently we have it all,

-But of their vainness
+But of their futility

 He asks you and reckons.